 Personal growth by getting to know yourself

 You will get to know yourself and how you react in certain situations.
-What your thoughts are at certain events.
-If you do a solo-trip on a regular, you will get to know yourself.
+What your thoughts are on certain events.
+If you make a solo trip on a regular, you will get to know yourself.
 How you react and what you like to do.